Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 3.md

 ## Fight for BRN Arena

 To enter the arenas (1vs1-5vs5) and fight, first use the Connect Wallet system.
 Once inside, you'll see a selection button with 10 different risk options,ranging from 10 BRN to 5000 BRN.
 (10 BRN, 50 BRN, 75 BRN, 100 BRN, 200 BRN, 500 BRN, 750 BRN, 1000 BRN, 2500 BRN, 5000 BRN) Choose the one that suits you best.
 You can also battle a friend in a 1vs1 arena by inviting them through the "friends" section.
 Request that they add their own amount of BRN to the system according to your selected rate.
 If you prefer to match with a random player, select the amount of BRN you want to add to the pool and wait for an opponent to match with you.
 There is a 10-second preparation time before the battle starts.

-Additionally, entering the Fight For BRN arena gives you +5 points towards your BRN Rank, and the winning player receives an additional +10 BRN Rank.
-BRN Rank is reset every month, and the top 3 players receive USD and various rewards from us.
+Additionally, when you emerge victorious in this arena, you will be rewarded with BRN in proportion to the amount you risked.
+Furthermore, your ranking will ascend in the Ranking System.
+Each victory will propel you to a higher rank, and at the conclusion of the month, you will also receive a USDT reward as part of our rank reset.

+(An explanation of the Rank System will be provided at the end of the page).

 ### 1 vs 1
 The battle lasts for 3 minutes.
 Ief a player loses their internet connection during the fight, they have 30 seconds to reconnect.
 If they fail to do so, they automatically lose the battle.
 For each opponent you kill, you earn +2 points.
 The player with the most points at the end of the 3 minutes wins.
 After winning, 95% of the BRN Tokens in the common pool are automatically sent to the player.
 The remaining 5% are kept by the game team for development and rewards.